datacarpentry/semester-biology/materials/sql-for-dplyr-users.md

 ### Saving queries for future use

 * Views save queries to run again.
-* Create them by adding `CREATE VIEW name AS` to top of query
+* Create them by clicking button next to log and selecting `Save as view`
-* If you need to replace a view first run `DROP VIEW name`
+* If you need to replace a view first do `Database Structure` -> Right click on view -> `Delete View`

 > Do the [Simple WHERE]({{ site.baseurl }}/exercises/Basic-queries-simple-where-SQL) exercise.